derisen/adal-msal-migration/guide.md

 ### Configuration options

 When building apps on Microsoft identity platform, your app will contain many parameters related to authentication.
-In ADAL Node,
+In ADAL Node, the `AuthenticationContext` object has a limited number of configuration parameters:

 ```javascript
 var adal = require('adal-node');